vakaobr/spotadvisor/README.md

 Monitor and compare Spot/Preemptible VM prices and eviction rates across AWS, Azure, and GCP.

+**NOTE:** Before you continue, please DO NOT consider this as a production-ready solution.
+This is a personal project to learn and experiment with multi-cloud APIs, monitoring, and alerting.
+Use at your own risk.

+**Also remember:** I'm not a javascript/Node.js developer, and 99% of the code was AI generated, so bear with any non best practices and errors you may find over there!
+PRs and suggestions are welcome!

 ## Features

 - Real-time monitoring of Spot VM prices across AWS, Azure, and GCP